A Projective-to-Conformal Fefferman-Type Construction: Introduction

-Another version of these characterisation theorems is obtained in Theorem \ref{char-refin} in Section \ref{reducedscales}.
-This alternative, equivalent characterisation was also obtained by the authors in \cite{hsstz-walker} by different means: The approach of \cite{hsstz-walker} was based on spin calculus (see \cite{penrose-rindler-86, Taghavi-Chabert2012a}) and direct computations.
-The main advantage of the present paper and its Cartan geometric approach is that the properties of the induced conformal spaces can be obtained in an algebraic manner.
-Moreover, this description explains relations between solutions of \emph{BGG-equations} and special properties of the induced conformal structures: Several such relationships were obtained in \cite{hsstz-walker}, and a comprehensive treatment of further relations is subject to forthcoming work.
-For this, the explicit formula for the difference between the induced and the normal Cartan connections obtained in Theorem \ref{thm-relation} will be fundamental.

-The projective-to-conformal construction studied in this paper should be understood as a generalization of the classical \emph{Patterson--Walker}-Riemann extensions of affine spaces by E.M.
-Patterson and A. G. Walker (see \cite{patterson-walker,walker}).
-One of the authors first motivations to study this construction was \cite{dunajski-tod}, where the Patterson--Walker construction was generalized to a projectively invariant setting in dimension $n=2$.
-Also, in \cite{nurowski-sparling-cr} a construction of conformal structures of signature $(2,2)$ using Cartan connections was presented.
-A generalisation of this approach to higher dimensions was obtained in \cite{nurowski-projective-metric}.
-In Section \ref{Comparing} we show that the different approaches are in fact all equivalent to the Cartan-geometric construction presented here and we make the relationships precise.
-Moreover, we explicitly identify special metrics in the conformal class as \emph{Patterson--Walker metrics}.
+The present paper investigates a geometric construction that produces a conformal class of split-signature metrics on a $2n$-dimensional manifold arising naturally from a projective class of connections on an $n$-dimensional manifold.
+Split-signature conformal structures of this type have appeared in several places in the literature before.
+The projective-to-conformal construction studied in this paper should be understood as a generalisation of the classical \emph{Riemann extensions} of af\/f\/ine spaces by E.M.~Patterson and A.G.~Walker \cite{patterson-walker}.
+One of the main authors motivations for the present study was the article \cite{dunajski-tod} by M.~Dunajski and P.~Tod, where the Patterson--Walker construction was generalised to a projectively invariant setting in dimension $n=2$.
+On the other hand, in \cite{nurowski-sparling-cr} conformal structures of signature $(2,2)$ were constructed using Cartan connections that contain the conformal structures arising from $2$-dimensional projective structures as a special case.
+A~generalisation of this Cartan-geometric approach to higher dimensions can be found in \cite{nurowski-projective-metric}.